kefayet93/DSP-Tutorials/README.md

 3. Direct-RF waveform synthesis at GHz range for intermediate frequency (IF) millimeter-Wave (mm-Wave) radios
 4. Direct-RF signal generation for Quantum Error Correction (QEC)

+DDS can be operated over a wide frequency range with negligible degradation to the signal quality which is a very critical requirement for the all-digital modem systems.

 This repository contains a DDS code implemented using Python.